Misba0019/PointPlay/README.md

 ## Credits
 Images: [Unsplash](https://unsplash.com)

+## Contributing
+Contributions are welcome!
+Feel free to fork the repository and submit a pull request.

+To get started:
+1. **Fork** the repo.

+2. **Clone** your forked repository.

+3. **Create** a new branch:
+   `git checkout -b feature-name`

+4. **Make** your changes.

+5. **Stage** your changes:
+   `git add .`

+4. **Commit** your changes:
+   `git commit -m "Add feature"`

+5. **Push** to your fork:
+   `git push origin feature-name`

+6. **Create** a Pull Request:
+   - Navigate to your forked repository on GitHub.

+   - Click on the "Compare & pull request" button.

+   - Provide a clear title and description for your pull request.

+   - Submit the pull request to the original repository

+Please ensure your code follows the existing style and includes clear, descriptive commit messages.
+Thank you for your contribution! 🤍

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details